 IMO, James Hansen is right....we need to draw this line to shock our society out of this dangerous complacency at least.

 Transportation and mobility infrastructure take a while to change so our transition from gasoline and diesel isn't reasonable to expect overnight (good comment JS!).
 But did you know that the primary driver of growth in oil last year was industrial use of petrochemicals due to cheap domestic supply?
-Do we really need so much plastic permeating our economy of products at the costs of irreparable harm to a major ecosystem and our climate?
+"Moving to tar sands, one of the dirtiest, most carbon-intensive fuels on the planet, is a step in exactly the opposite direction, indicating either that governments don't understand the situation or that they just don't give a damn.
+People who care should draw the line" - Scientific American article, Do we really need so much plastic permeating our economy of products at the costs of irreparable harm to a major ecosystem and our climate?
 Mama always said (and I believe!) an ounce of prevention is worth a pound of cure.

 Is it true that the Alberta oil sands are getting exploited anyways?
 Yes.

 Is it true that the Keystone XL pipeline that is so contentious is (in part) an extension of the existing pipeline that runs to Nebraska?
 Yes.